 He was an incredible guy.
 He was the epitome of the American jock.
 I mean, you’ve got to understand, this is the guy who had won a gold medal in ’76 at the Olympics and was on the front of a Wheaties box.
 If you go back and find a clip of from that film on YouTube, he had the confidence to shoot that movie where he wore that crop-top white T-shirt and those little tiny Daisy Dukes, and do it with all enthusiasm.
 And I’ve got to say, he had some of the best hairy thighs I’d ever seen on a man [laughs].
 He had some great legs, he had a great body, he was a great athlete.

-Did you have any idea that Bruce was suffering from gender dysphoria, and would one day transition and present as a woman?
+Did you have any idea that Bruce was suffering from gender dysphoria, and would one day transition?

 Not one inkling did I ever experience, see, or hear that.
 And I rehearsed with this person, saw this person I saw in his home!
 I had difficulty wrapping my mind around it in February of 2015, when there were rumors swirling around for maybe a year.
 And then there was some kind of announcement that he was doing this interview with Diane Sawyer. … I could not wrap my mind around Bruce becoming Caitlyn.